NiematKhoder/Mqtt_Instance/README.md

-# README: Installing and Configuring Mosquitto on Windows (Step-by-Step)
+# Installing and Configuring Mosquitto on Windows (Step-by-Step)

 This guide explains how to install, configure, and secure a Mosquitto MQTT broker instance on Windows 10/11, including setting up firewall rules and connecting via MQTT Explorer.